 Skip to content

-Protect your possessions with student contents insurance
+Insure your gadgets and possessions with contents insurance.

-• Get quotes in minutes
+• Get a tailored quote in minutes

-Compare cheap renters insurance quotes from multiple providers
+Compare cheap contents insurance quotes

 What is students contents insurance?

-Students contents insurance is cover you can take out to protect your personal belongings while you’re living away from home – usually in private rented or student accommodation, or halls of residence.
 It means you’ll be able to claim for the cost of repairing or replacing your items if they’re lost, damaged, or stolen.

 Do I need contents insurance cover?